Nezer-Ekunke/technical-writing/clng3nw11000908lg4dcvci5c.md

 ## **Prerequisite**

-* A solid understanding of HTML and the CSS Box model
+* A solid understanding of HTML and the CSS Box model.

-* Limited or no prior experience in responsive web design and CSS-based layout systems
+* Limited or no prior experience in responsive web design and CSS-based layout systems.

 ## **i) Introduction to Responsive Web Design**